 Mr. Joe Mensah also commended the efforts of Members and the Board in building a strong brand for the Chamber.
 He particularly singled out Ambassador Jackson and his team at the U.S. Embassy for their contributions to Chamber.

 Ambassador Jackson in his remark reaffirmed America’s commitment to Africa and Ghana.
-This was after the Ambassador commended Ghana for once again demonstrating its political maturity in the recent election.
+This was after the he commended Ghana for once again demonstrating its political maturity in the recent election.

 The Ambassador also referred to the visit by the Congressional delegation led by Senator Chris Coons from Delaware;he said,“Their presence here alone demonstrated their sincere interest in Ghana, and their desire to understand Africa and its potential.”